This story is featured in BBC Future’s “Best of 2018” collection. Discover more of our picks.

-There are, though, healthy proteins which are not meat like mycoprotein, a plant-based protein derived from fungi.
-Mycoproteins like Quorn are high in fibre as well as protein.
+There are, though, healthy proteins which are not meat, such as mycoprotein, which is derived from fungi.
+Quorn, for example, contains this type of protein, and is high in fibre too.

 Researchers now are looking into how this unique composition (of both protein and fibre) can affect satiety and insulin levels, which are linked to type two diabetes.
 One team compared a mycoprotein diet to a chicken diet and found that the insulin levels in those who ate quorn achieved the same sugar control, but needed less insulin to be produced by the pancreas.